HarshaNalluru/ai-assisted-log-analyzer/PROJECT_PROPOSAL.md

 - Supports cross-team collaboration by sharing structured insights, and can be adopted across language teams for broader organizational impact.
 - Frees engineering resources for higher-value work, improving overall productivity and reducing operational costs.

-## Feedback so far
+## Interest so far

 - Team feedback highlighted excitement about valuable insights from prompt and chunk size tweaks.
-- Shared with Richard, Swathi, Jeremy, and Deya; all found the tool promising for real-world AMQP logs.
-From a test log that Swathi shared, we were excited to see it provide actionable insights from simple tweaking of the prompts and chunk sizes!
+- Shared with **Richard, Swathi, Jeremy, and Deya**; all found the tool promising for real-world AMQP logs.
+From a test log that Swathi shared, we were excited to see it provide actionable insights from simple tweaking of the prompts and chunk sizes, sneakpeek below:
   ![alt text](image.png)
+- Maor showed interest in integrating with the Azure SDK MCP server for insights and automated troubleshooting without leaving VS Code.

 ## Architecture